rianneogi/Scrabble.v2/README.md

 To-Do Features:

 * Ability to play a Scrabble game vs the computer (AI)
-* Ability to change settings/options during the game such a switching off sound
+* Ability to change settings/options during the game such as switching off sound
 * Ability to save your game and load it later

 Possible Ideas for the future: